Phases of the egg… um, I mean “Moon”

 I created the following graphic that demonstrates the relationship of a (semi-) spherical object, light, and Point Of View with regard to apparent phases.
 It’s light on my kitchen counter falling on an egg.

 The day-night terminator passes over the moon’s polar region at a right angle to the direction of light from the sun.
+But we view the moon at its equator, not its poles.

 Apparent phase of the moon depends on our POV in relation to the moon.
 Since the Earth rotates at 27.~ times the moon’s orbital period, and the moon is in tidal lock with the Earth, we will see every “phase” of the moon, but only one side of it.